Brown-University-Library/opening-the-archives/README.md

 # opening-the-archives
-WordPress templates for OTA production site
+WordPress templates and other theme assets for OTA production site